ultraseedbox/USB-Docs/Tutorials and Guides/rclone/rclone Optimizations for Apps.md

 * `Analyze video files`: Unchecked
   * It downloads the media file in full to perform media analysis (Extracting video information from the media file)
-  * This should be turned off as this happens frequently on library refreshes, if left on.
+  * This should be turned off as this happens frequently on library refreshes if left on.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-08/image-1596907268973.png"></p>